AlexsLemonade/refinebio-processor-documentation/smasher.md

 ** In this test there are additional places where test ComputationalResults are created.
-I think they don't actually need to be created - hey were kind of confusing to me and removing them or adding comments for their would make the test less confusing
+I think they don't actually need to be created - they were kind of confusing to me and removing them or adding comments for their would make the test less confusing

 test steps:
 - creates prerequisites